juliafmorgado/30DaysOtel/week1/day6.md

 });
 ```

-Now your logs are correlated with traces.
-You can search logs by trace ID and see exactly what happened in that specific request.
+Now our logs are correlated with traces.
+We can search logs by trace ID and see exactly what happened in that specific request.

 ## How auto and manual instrumentation work together

-You don't choose one or the other.
-You use **both**, and they complement each other.
+We don't choose one or the other.
+We use **both**, and they complement each other.

 ```
 ┌─────────────────────────────────────────────────────┐
-│ Your Application Code                               │
+│ Our Application Code                               │
 │                                                      │
 │ app.post('/pay', async (req, res) => {             │
 │   validatePayment(req.body);  ← Manual span needed │